-The following regulations govern the conduct of Oxford College students.
-All Oxford College students are required to abide by the following:
+The following regulations govern the conduct of Oxford College students, and all students are required to abide by them:

-- Administrative Regulations of Emory University: new regulations may be issued periodically by the university. - Public Laws: Oxford College does not condone violations of or provide sanctuary from public law or its enforcement.
+- Administrative regulations of Emory University: new regulations may be issued periodically by the university. - Public laws: Oxford College does not condone violations of or provide sanctuary from public law or its enforcement.